frashid17/fursa-app/README.md

 ---

-This project is actively maintained by [frashid17](https://github.com/frashid17) and welcomes contributions to improve and expand its functionality.
+This project is actively maintained by [Patrick Mwangi](https://github.com/frashid17) and welcomes contributions to improve and expand its functionality.